VincentVTran/Capstone-II-Team-5/README.md

-# Capstone II Final Porject Team 14
+# Capstone II Final Porject Team 15
-The aim of this project is to bring facial tracking technology to drones.
-This will be accomplished by the development of a computer vision algorithm for facial detection that will interface with and control the drone.
-The drone’s camera will communicate with a Haar cascade object detection model to gather information about the presence and location of a human face and make decisions about how the drone should be maneuvered to locate and track the face.
-The development of the technology in this project will have benefits for surveillance, tracking, and the film industry.
+The primary problem to be solved by this project is a lack of comprehensive drone tracking coupled with VR integrations.
+Computer vision has shown to be a powerful tool when integrated with other use cases.
+Still, all-inclusive computer vision technologies with added drone compatibility have had limited applications thus far.
+Users not physically present in a space may want to venture into it without going in person.
+These people do not have great, fully immersive options, let alone a cost-effective solution that allows them to explore a space in virtual reality.
+Our project aims to solve these problems.
+Our goal is to end up with a fully autonomous tracking system that can follow a guide through space and transmit the camera data and feature analysis to a user using an Oculus Quest 2 headset.
+This would allow for better controlled autonomous drone flight for filming, remote viewing of places, and providing more immersive digital tours.
+The approach designed to accomplish this is to program a Parrot AR.Drone 2.0 to remotely communicate with a host computer, which will analyze the video content, provide real-time feature analysis, and stream the video feedback to the Oculus.

 ## Contents
 1. [Environment Setup](#environment-setup)